ebzzry/ebzzry.github.io/src/fallacies.md

 Maria’s personal status doesn’t not have any bearing on the validity her claims.
 Juan’s statements are irrelevant.
-What should be attacked are Maria’s argument, and not her personal standings.
+What should be attacked is Maria’s argument, and not her personal standings.

 ## Tu quoque